Art & Emergence Learning Cooperative

 I am an artist, curator, and educator who prioritizes caretaking and connection.
 My work explores the throughlines between history and ecological crises, engaging with communities, scientists, and site-specific materials to investigate land memory, systems of complicity, and possibilities for emergence.

-I have been teaching since I was 14, starting with swimming and flute lessons!
-More formally since graduating in 2009, I've served as middle school teacher, instructional coach, principal of a turnaround school in New Orleans, and director of social studies, supporting school leaders across the South to implement equitable learning practices and anti-racist history education.
-Currently, I'm teaching undergraduate studio art at Georgia State University and doing freelance consultanting for organizations across the U.S, specializing in adult learning, equity, and organizational systems.
+I've served as middle school teacher, instructional coach, principal of a turnaround school in New Orleans, and director of social studies, supporting school leaders across the South to implement equitable learning practices and anti-racist history education.
+Currently, I'm teaching undergraduate studio art at Georgia State University and doing freelance consulting for organizations across the U.S, specializing in adult learning, equity, and organizational systems.
 I received my B.S. in art history from Skidmore College and master’s degree in education leadership from Columbia University.

 Teaching Philosophy

-Cohort II of the Art & Emergence Learning Collaborative
+Cohort III of the Art & Emergence Learning Collaborative

 applications now closed